Balloons are made of two substances – latex and Mylar. Most people are familiar with latex (rubber) balloons, so we'll cover these first.

 Balloons filled with air will last for days to weeks, and can be filled the day before your function.
 Balloons filled with helium gas usually last less than a day, and need to be inflated on the day of your function.
 If you are DIY, always do a test inflation the day before to determine the flying time of the balloons under your conditions.

 Professional balloon decorators use premium quality balloons because they consistently perform better whether filled with air or helium.
 They have a more uniform shape and size, are less likely to break, and the neck is longer to allow easier tying off.
-I only use balloons made in Australia and America for balloon decorating, such as Premier (Australian) or Qualatex (American).

 If you need a cheap balloon, try the Alpen 25cm balloons, which are smaller than recommended for helium filling, but give reasonable performance (around 6-12 hours flying time with gas).
 Alpen 30cm balloons give quite good performance when filled with helium, but their neck is short which makes tying difficult.
 Be careful not to over-inflate lesser quality balloons, as larger than recommended size will have a much higher breakage rate than better quality balloons.

 All shapes and sizes

 Latex balloons come in an enormous range of colours, sizes and prints.
 Printed balloons are available for all age birthdays, and every other event imaginable.
 Balloons are printed in two directions: neck down for helium gas fill or air fill on sticks, and neck up for air fill only with the balloon hanging down.
 When you purchase balloons, make sure the print direction will suit the purpose, or they may be upside down!